srobo/website/_posts/2022-01-24-meet-the-team-tom-wheal.md

 #### What do you do as a volunteer for Student Robotics?

-I currently mentor 2 teams helping them get the most out of Student Robotics.
-Alongside this, I am involved in the Kit Team, which I was on the committee for previously and helped with the charity re-organisation in 2019.
+​I currently mentor 2 teams helping them get the most out of Student Robotics.
+Alongside this, I help develop the current and future kit as a part of the Kit Team.
+You will likely find me at Southampton/Cambridge Tech Days and the competition, say hello if you see me!

 #### What is your favourite part about volunteering for Student Robotics?